Chris Bath: Community

 Outside the Seven Network, Bath's standing in the industry was acknowledged in 2004 when she was asked to judge entries for the TV current affairs reporting and camera category of the Walkley Awards for journalism.

 Bath is a master of ceremonies, having performed the role at a number of events including the Jeans for Genes Day Art Auction in Sydney on 20 July 2006 and 12 July 2007.
 Bath enjoys motivational speaking, and in 2003 she took a large role in the "Step to the future" youth leadership forum for school students in Sydney.
 On 24 July 2007, Chris spoke at the "Empowerment through Inspiration" Summit in Queensland where she will address her experiences and challenges in becoming a leader, building a team and networking.
 She is also Celebrity Ambassador for the Petrea King Quest for Life Foundation.

 Other works

-Other than Seven News, Chris Bath has appeared on a number of television programs and a film including:
+Other than Seven News, Bath has appeared on a number of television programs and a film including: